Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 0.59

+- \[PRP\] (DmndSecurity01): Prune new records that were taken in from one of the bugfixes that aren't needed with our work.
+0800002B to 0800002E
+- \[PRP\] (DLC04GZVaultTec01): Slightly shift 060277ff to prevent railing smashing.
+I'd also do something about the railing, but that would require model work.
+- \[PRP\] (-18, 19, CW): Reposition 157502 to stop z-fighting.
 - \[PRP\] (BeaconHillPub): Fix the walls near the Employees Only area.
 16C51A, 16C526, 16C6A2, 219DAB, 219DAC, 219DAD, 219DB1 to 219DB9, 219DBA, 219DD3 were touched including objects attached to the wall.
 - \[PRP\] (-5, -6, CW): Fix misalignment of 39B74
 - \[PRP\] (-5, -5, CW): Tentative 2CAFD move to fix a previs hole (there's supposed to be a window near a trash pile),